🚀 The DPC Startup Handbook

 Make a website for your practice

 - Build yourself using Wix, Squarespace, or Webflow ($25-80/month) - Cheapest option but requires more time and technical comfort.
-Good if you enjoy tinkering.
+You'll handle your own SEO, lead capture, and design.
+Good if you enjoy tinkering and have prior web experience.

 - Hire a web design studio like Digital Silk, Hedy & Hopp, or Huge ($5k+) - Most expensive but fully custom design tailored to your brand.
 Worth it if you want a unique look and have the budget.